 What You Need To Know About Baby’s Daily Routine

 So you’re interested in baby schedules.
-You’re on the right track.
-After all, getting into a groove — you know, a rhythm of events that happen each day — can be good for you and baby.
+Well, you’re on the right track.
+After all, getting into a groove—you know, a rhythm of events that happen each day—can be good for you and baby.
 “Babies come into the world as a blank slate, and they depend on you to teach them routine,” says Nina Vaid Raoji, RN, MSN, APN, author of Raising Baby: A Pocket Guide to Baby’s First Year.
-“When the same thing is done at approximately the same time interval, your baby quickly learns the sequence and will anticipate the next step.”
+“When the same thing is done at approximately the same time interval, baby quickly learns the sequence and will anticipate the next step.”
 The sense of familiarity that results from a schedule can be comforting to baby.

-Plus, having a schedule can help you stay sane.
+Plus, getting into a daily routine can help you stay sane.
 “Once baby adapts to the set schedule, you can make plans accordingly knowing that during certain times baby will be sleeping or will need to eat,” says Raoji.

 There’s a difference between a military schedule and a baby’s

 Forget expecting morning feedings to start at 6:00 a.m. on the dot every day, or for baby to go down for his morning naps at exactly 9:00 a.m.
-Your baby can’t tell time — and you’re not a drill sergeant.
+Baby can’t tell time—and you’re not a drill sergeant.
 Babies will be hungry when they’re hungry and sleepy when they’re sleepy.
-The keys to getting a schedule down pat is responding to your baby’s existing cues, taking into account the loose routine he’s already keeping, making it work with your day-to-day and making it a little more definitive.
+The keys to getting a schedule down pat is responding to baby’s existing cues, taking into account the loose routine he’s already keeping, making it work with your day-to-day and making it a little more definitive.

 Make sure baby’s old enough